Two and a half years after three friends helped thwart a terrorist attack on a Paris-bound train, their story is getting told on the big screen.

 The attacker stabbed Stone, who was a medical technician at Travis Air Force Base in California at the time, in the neck and thumb, almost severing it.

 Stone, who was promoted two ranks to staff sergeant, received the Purple Heart, as well as the Airman’s Medal.
 Skarlatos received the Soldier’s Medal.
-All three men received France’s Legion of Merit within days of the attack.
+All three men received France’s Legion of Honor within days of the attack.
 Two months after the train attack, Stone was stabbed four times in the chest outside of a nightclub in Sacramento and needed open-heart surgery.

 Stone left the Air Force in 2016, and Skarlatos left the Oregon National Guard in November.